tomerfiliba-org/reedsolomon/README.rst

     pip install reedsolo --no-binary={reedsolo}

 By default, only a pure-python implementation is installed.
-If you have Cython and a C++ compiler, a faster cythonized binary can be optionally built with:
+If you have Cython (>=3.0.0) and a C++ compiler, a faster cythonized binary can be optionally built with:

 .. code:: sh

+    pip install cython==3.0.0b2
     pip install --upgrade reedsolo --install-option="--cythonize" --verbose

 or locally with: